Skip to main content

 Our students currently run societies in Athletics, Badminton, Basketball, Climbing, Football, Hockey, Lacrosse (combined with Peterhouse and Fitzwilliam College), Murray Edwards Rounders Massive, Netball, Rugby Club (combined with Sidney Sussex and Girton), Running, Squash, Swimming, Tennis, Ultimate Frisbee Club (combined with Churchill) .

 Rowing is a great way to get to know people in College and show some Medwards pride!
-Early morning training sessions may not sound appealing but seeing the morning mist roll across Midsummer Common as you head out into the countryside is one of the most beautiful sites in Cambridge!
+Early morning training sessions may not sound appealing but seeing the morning mist roll across Midsummer Common as you head out into the countryside is one of the most beautiful sights in Cambridge!

 Boat club rowing on river